Why is release management important?

 - Initiating and overseeing progressive release processes

-- Coordinating release content and efforts based on OS updates and third-party apps
+- Coordinating enterprise release content and efforts based on OS updates and third-party apps

 - Conducting release readiness and milestone reviews